Global Health Strategist

-Since 2008, we have been supporting the government of Odisha in improving the health and nutrition of its population, leading a DFID-funded programme of technical support working closely with government counterparts in country.
-Our experts work as an integral part of government departments at state and district levels to support stronger convergence between the health, nutrition and WASH sectors, in line with state plans to:
+Between 2008 and 2015 we supported the government of Odisha, India to improve the health and nutrition of its population, leading a UK Aid-funded programme of technical support working closely with government counterparts in country.
+Our experts worked as an integral part of government departments at state and district levels to support stronger convergence between the health, nutrition and WASH sectors, in line with state plans to:

 - improve access to health, nutrition, water and sanitation services in underserved areas

 - strengthen public health management systems

 - improve health, nutrition and hygiene practices and the health-seeking behaviour of communities through initiatives to change behaviour